-Frequent social contact—regularly seeing friends and family—during midlife was associated with a lower likelihood of dementia diagnosis in later life, according to a recent study in PLOS Medicine.
+Frequent social contact—regularly seeing friends and family—during midlife was associated with a lower likelihood of dementia diagnosis in later life, according to a study in PLOS Medicine.
 Being socially engaged may require greater activity in areas of the brain that contribute to language and memory, which in turn may account for better cognitive health, the authors noted.

 Researchers at the University College London and INSERM in Paris analyzed data collected during the NIA-supported Whitehall II study from more than 10,000 British civil servants.
 Data were collected over 28 years, starting when the participants were middle aged.
 The participants responded to periodic questionnaires about social contact frequency and took tests of verbal memory, verbal fluency and reasoning.
 The researchers also obtained dementia diagnoses from the participants’ electronic health records.